-One Panasonic fan on the Wirecutter staff is Glenn Fleishman, a dedicated electric shaver who has owned Brauns as well.
+One Panasonic fan is Wirecutter alum Glenn Fleishman, a dedicated electric shaver who has owned Brauns as well.
 Fleishman said that he’s impressed with the longevity of his four-year-old Arc 3.
 Other shavers, he said, had a drop-off in power as their batteries neared the end of their useful life.
 “This one has kept the same amount of torque since the day I got it,” Fleishman said, both in terms of overall ability to charge fully and to deliver full torque even when a given charge is below 10 percent.

 When you look at other shaver reviews, you’ll find that reviewers have often done the equivalent of throwing up their hands when it comes to settling the foil versus rotary debate.
 Usually, knowing that people are dogmatic about such things, they make a choice for both.
 We’re going to say that the vast majority of users will do better with a foil-based product.
 But there are some—those with sensitive skin, especially—who’ll want to try rotaries.
 You should know that using a rotary can involve compromises.
 The shape of the razor makes it hard to see where you’re shaving, and their round heads mean that certain areas—like your chin—are going to be tough to maneuver.
 (Rotary shavers will argue that their preferred shaver style works better on necks; these battles have been going on since the 1950s, and to everyone who has an opinion, here’s what we say: You’re right.)
 That means you’ll need to perform a little trial and error and, yes, take advantage of those refund policies.

 When it comes to rotary shavers, most people think of the inventor of the category, Philips/Norelco.
 Like most shaver makers, Philips takes a series-based approach, with the top-of-the-line 9000 models offering the most features.
 It’s hard to pick a single Philips shaver, since the company offers a staggering 70+ products in the US, but we found that the Series 9000 units worked just a bit better than the lower-priced Series 7000 units.
 What’s the difference?
 Norelco’s 9000 series products use a floating head that pivots in more directions, which the company claims allows the shaver to better trace the lines of your face; internally, the rotary cutters are patterned in V-shaped slots that the company says do a better job of capturing stray hairs.
 In a mirror of the battle of the Brauns, the 7000 model Philips rotaries will shave you as closely as the 9000 series at a cost of a little more time and care.
-But unlike our choice of the Braun Series 7 over the Series 9, the price differential between the two Philips models is only twenty dollars, leading us to recommend the higher-end product.
-Our rotary pick, the Series 9300 S9311, costs around $220 at time of writing.
-There’s a much pricier Philips, the Series 9700, but all you get for an extra $120 is a numeric battery indicator, rather than a series of LED bars.
+But unlike our choice of the Braun Series 7 over the Series 9, the price differential between the two Philips models is minimal, leading us to recommend the higher-end product—specifically, the Series 9300 S9311.
+You can also find a much pricier Philips series, the 9700, but all you get for the money with that version is a numeric battery indicator rather than a series of LED bars.
 Not worth it.

 Again, all this points to the importance of finding what works best for you, and if one of our foil choices isn’t doing the job, you may get better results with a Norelco—though we think most budget-minded buyers should opt for the company’s triple-floating head model 6100, which offers performance much closer to that of the company’s higher-end models.